A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

 This course offers an introduction to the thought of the French philosopher Gilles Deleuze (1925-1995).
-Deleuze was one of the 20th century?s most influential critical theorists: almost single-handedly revising the reputation of Nietzsche in France; critiquing psychoanalysis in its postmodern heyday; and devising new approaches to ontology, leftist political theory, and aesthetic theory.
+Deleuze was one of the 20th century?s most influential critical theorists, almost single-handedly revising the reputation of Nietzsche in France, critiquing psychoanalysis in its postmodern heyday, and devising new approaches to ontology, leftist political theory, and literary and art theory.
 To this day, his concepts are frequently deployed in critical theory of all kinds, especially those concepts he developed in collaboration with activist and psychoanalyst Felix Guattari.
+Such concepts have even been accused of radical chic, and he remains a frequently cited but ?difficult? author to read.
 This course provides an introduction to the reading of Deleuze?s work.
 The goal of the course is to familiarize you with the contours of his career and acquaint you with his peculiar style of writing.
-It also acquaints you with a few subsequent elaborations on and critiques of Deleuzian thought.
-We read Deleuze's book on Francis Bacon's paintings, his book on Henri Bergson, and also excerpts from A Thousand Plateaus, Logic of Sense, and What is Philosophy?
-We also read critical responses and elaborations of Deleuzian thought.
-Expect a steady, dense, and provocative reading schedule.
-Students complete a reading journal, a major term paper, and a collaborative presentation on intersections between contemporary art practice and Deleuze's philosophy.
+It also acquaints you with a (very) few subsequent elaborations on Deleuzian thought.
+The course is structured into units corresponding to the core notions of becoming, encounter, schizoanalysis, and the rhizome.
+A fifth unit pursues Deleuze?s involvement with aesthetics and models some ways of applying Deleuzian thought.

 Class Number